tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_swagger.md

 ## Configuring Swagger UI parameters

-Swagger UI provides various [configuration parameters](https://github.com/swagger-api/swagger-ui/blob/master/docs/usage/configuration.md) (unrelated to your [OpenAPI parameters](pubapis_openapi_step4_paths_object.html#parameters)) you can use to customize the interactive display.
-For example, you can set whether each endpoint is expanded or collapsed, how tags and operations are sorted, whether to show request headers in the response, whether to include the Model section, and more.
+Swagger UI provides various [configuration parameters](https://github.com/swagger-api/swagger-ui/blob/master/docs/usage/configuration.md) (unrelated to the [OpenAPI parameters](pubapis_openapi_step4_paths_object.html#parameters)) that you can use to customize the interactive display.
+For example, you can set whether each endpoint is expanded or collapsed, how tags and operations are sorted, whether to show request headers in the response, whether to include the Models section after the list of endpoints, and more.

 We won't get too much into the details of these configuration parameters in the tutorial.
 I just want to call attention to these parameters here for awareness.

-If you look at the [source of the Swagger UI demo](https://idratherbewriting.com/learnapidoc/assets/files/swagger/) (go to View > Source), you'll see the parameters listed in the `// Build a system` section:
+If you look at the [source of my Swagger UI demo](https://idratherbewriting.com/learnapidoc/assets/files/swagger/) (go to View > Source), you'll see the parameters listed in the `// Build a system` section:

 ```js
   // Build a system